Sort by

 Adjust the Image

-1.Drag the RED target to
+1.Drag the RED target to the center of your eyes.

 2.Adjust the photo with the bottom controls.